Ali Krieger: Personal life

 Krieger's last name means "warrior" in German, a language she became fluent in during her time with FFC Frankfurt.
-Her teammates often call her "The Warrior Princess" due to the origin of her name and her feminine personality.
+Her teammates often call her "The Warrior Princess" due to the origin of her name and her personality.

 Krieger is very close with her brother, Kyle.
 He is a YouTube and Instagram personality who has talked openly about his previous drug and alcohol problems.
 Regarding her relationship with her brother, Krieger has stated: "I have fallen a few times and each time I have gotten up and grown as a person and looked at things a little differently.
 That is where I have learned so much from Kyle.
 (Seeing him) struggling through addiction and alcoholism and overcoming that and overcoming adversity, for me that's just an unreal role model in my life.
 It is like night and day.
 For two years of my life he was absent, in and out of my life.
 To look at how far he has come it is just so rewarding to see."

 On March 13, 2019, Krieger announced her engagement to longtime girlfriend Ashlyn Harris.
-Harris is also a soccer player who plays with Krieger on NJ/NY Gotham and the national team.
+Harris is also a soccer player who played with Krieger on the Washington Spirit, Orlando Pride, NJ/NY Gotham, and the national team.
 The two got married on December 28, 2019, in Miami.
 On February 14, 2021, the couple announced the adoption of their daughter, Sloane Phillips Krieger-Harris, born two days earlier.
-On August 16, 2022 they announced the adoption of their son, Ocean Maeve Krieger-Harris.
+On August 16, 2022, they announced the adoption of their son, Ocean Maeve Krieger-Harris.
+On September 19, 2023, Harris filed for divorce.

+On Thanksgiving 2024, Krieger confirmed that she and Jen Beattie were in a relationship.